abstracta/wiresham/README.md

 </p>
 <br/>

-Simple TCP service mocking tool for replaying [tcpdump](http://www.tcpdump.org/) or [Wireshark](https://www.wireshark.org/) captured service traffic.
+Simple TCP mocking tool for replaying [tcpdump](http://www.tcpdump.org/) or [Wireshark](https://www.wireshark.org/) captured service or client traffic.

 This project is inspired in other tools like [WireMock](http://wiremock.org/), [mountebank](http://www.mbtest.org/) and [MockTCPServer](https://github.com/CloudRacer/MockTCPServer), but provides following features that are partially supported by listed tools:
   * TCP mocking support, with async messages sent (i.e: allows sending welcome messages which are not supported by mountebank).
   * Load mocking specification from tcpdump `.pcap` or Wireshark `.json` dump files and provides a reduced `.yaml` format for easy versioning.
   * Allows to easily run the mock embedded in Java projects for easy testing
+  * Allows both mocking servers and clients.

-Take into consideration that this tool is very simple, and only replays TCP traffic that has previously been recorded, so if user interacts with the tool in unexpected ways, then the service will not answer until next expected packet is received.
+Take into consideration that this tool is very simple, and only replays TCP traffic that has previously been recorded, so if user (or server) interacts with the tool in unexpected ways, then the mock will not answer until next expected packet is received.
 For more complex scenarios consider using one of previously mentioned tools.

 ## Usage